gitRasheed/black-scholes-pricer-streamlit/README.md

- Black-Scholes Option Pricer

 ## Project Overview

-Black-Scholes option pricer in streamlit with customizable parameters, ability to use real market data, and visualizations for PnL & Greeks in reaction to different volatilities and prices
+Black-Scholes option pricer in streamlit with customizable parameters, ability to use real market data, and visualizations for PnL & Greeks in reaction to different volatilities and prices.
+Also used this as an opportunity to test a basic pipeline with GitHub Actions & implement Ruff linting & formatting within it.

 ## Features